 It can be seen that victims of IPV are usually females including other vulnerable genders and the abusers in most scenarios are heterosexual males.
 Due to these particular reasons and the nature of IPV, it has been categorized by researchers, as a form of gendered violence.
-131 It is also a gender-sensitive area of concern.
+It is also a gender-sensitive area of concern.
 Further, IPV is identified as a global public health problem.
-132

-IPV against women can be described as physical violence directed against a woman by a current or ex-husband or boyfriend.
-133 The term includes sexual violence and can also include psychological violence.134 Emotional abuse through behaviours such as humiliation, intimidation and controlling actions such as isolation from family and friends are also considered under the context of IPV.
-135
+IPV against women can be described as physical violence directed against a woman by a current or ex-husband or boyfriend.133 The term includes sexual violence and can also include psychological violence.134 Emotional abuse through behaviours such as humiliation, intimidation and controlling actions such as isolation from family and friends are also considered under the context of IPV.135 content/uploads/2012/01/intimate-patner-violencejewkes.pdf > accessed March 9, 2022.

 The most common reasons for IPV as identified by researchers are poverty, patriarchy, alcoholism and aggression.
-136 Poverty is identified to increase stress among people which in turn can increase the possibility
+Poverty is identified to increase stress among people which in turn can increase the possibility